hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-application-performance-monitoring-tools-overview.md

 ## APM Tools: open-source vs commercial vendor

-The market is saturated with commercial but also free and open-source APM tools.
+The market is saturated with commercial but also free and open-source based APM tools.
 Picking the right one for your stack might be tricky.

-Open source APM tools give a lot of freedom to their users since they can access and customize the tool’s source code for their project-specific needs.
+Open source based APM tools give a lot of freedom to their users since they can access and customize the tool’s source code for their project-specific needs.
 It also allows for self-hosting, which can help in the context of tightening data protection laws and remove the privacy and security concerns customers may have to put customer data going to third party services.
-Open source tools also often offer a vibrant community of active Developers who might provide helpful plugins and tips.
+Open source APM tools also often offer a vibrant community of active developers who might provide helpful plugins and tips.

-However, many SaaS-based APM tools offer free or reasonably priced bundles.
-Open source is rarely free, and many SaaS solutions offer better, more reliable, and reasonably priced APM tools.
+However, many SaaS-based commercial APM tools offer free or reasonably priced bundles.
+Open source is rarely free, and many commercial SaaS solutions offer better, more reliable, and reasonably priced APM tools.

 ## APM Tools Overview